rey/reyhan.org/_posts/2013-09-17-webcam-on-linux.md

 ## My requirements

 1. A webcam that takes a photo on detecting motion.
-2. Archive is kept of past photo taken[^2].
+2. Keep archive of past photos[^2].
 3. The most recent photo is uploaded to my server.

 ## What I did

-After a bit of a Google about, I decided on a piece of a software called (funnily enough) [webcam](http://packages.debian.org/sid/webcam).
+After a bit of a Googling, I decided on a piece of a software called [webcam](http://packages.debian.org/sid/webcam).
+Here's how I got up and running:

-It's quite straightforward and after poking the `.webcamrc` config file got it working nicely.

 ### Install `webcam`